How these lamps are made by Eisenkeil for FLOS – impressive video!

 Goldkant Leuchten Garbo Table Lamp

-Materials: Plastic “Cocoon” sprayed on a globe metal wire frame.
-Plastic base and lid.
+Materials: Round plastic base and rod.
 Some plastic parts.
-White painted Bakelite socket.
+Globe lampshade made of plastic “Cocoon” sprayed on a metal wire frame.
+White painted Bakelite E14 socket.

 Height: 30 cm / 11.81”

 Electricity: 1 bulb E14, 1 x 40 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.

 Designer: To be appraised.

 Manufacturer: Goldkant-Leuchten Fritz Wauer GmbH & Co.
 KG, Dieselstraße 30, 5600 Wuppertal, Germany.